evanpjensen/metaprograms/vs_bug/readme.md

 * In preparation for the call to fold, the `fn` argument is pushed.
 It is never initialized

-* In the body of fold, it appears that the `add` function has been propagated six times and inlined once at the end for a total of 7 calls.
+* In the body of `fold`, it appears that the `add` function has been propagated six times and inlined once at the end for a total of 7 calls.
 That's two too few

 * Fold generates the value `43` when executed.
 It should be `45`.
 It doesn't operate on the first two elements of `sum_these`

-* The return value of Fold isn't saved
+* The return value of `fold` isn't saved

 * Visual studio LOLJKs and inserts the compile time computed `45` before the call to `cout<<`